cksystemsteaching/selfie/README.md

 This time the code is even in English a lot shorter: define a procedure `factorial` with a formal parameter `n` as follows.
 Given an integer value for `n`, if the value of `n` is greater than `1`, return the value of `n` multiplied by the value of `factorial(n - 1)`.
 Otherwise, return `1`.
 This is brilliant!
 The code is not only more compact but also does not even require any additional language elements.
 In fact, it requires less, in particular no assignments.
 In contrast to imperative programming, just using procedures without assignments follows a programming paradigm called *functional programming* since procedures without assignments resemble mathematical functions.
 Indeed, the code almost looks like the mathematical definition of factorials.

 But what is the catch?
 Well, the code uses *recursion* which is a concept that takes time and effort to understand.
 We explain it here but also revisit it again later.
 Recursion is a method for solving a problem using solutions to smaller instances of the problem through *self-reference*.
 In our example, the `factorial` procedure, given an integer value for `n`, calls *itself* on the value of `n - 1` which is obviously smaller than the value of `n`.
 This may sound strange but it still works because the *definition* of a procedure such as `int factorial(int n) { ... }` (with a formal parameter `int n`) and the *use* of a procedure such as `factorial(n - 1)` (with an actual parameter `n - 1`) are two entirely different concepts that take effect at different times.
-Code is defined *before* it is executed whereas code is used *when* it is executed.
+Code is defined *before* it is executed whereas code is only used *when* it is executed.

 Nevertheless, similar to the iterative version of `factorial`, we still need to argue that this version of `factorial` also computes the factorial of a positive integer `n` in finitely many steps.
 For simplicity, let us do that just for a given integer value of `n`, say, `4` by looking at the execution of the code as follows: